beechit/TYPO3_Welcome/README.md

         $this->date = new \DateTime();
     }

-The other thing we need to adjust is that a web user does not have to enter the field.
+We also need that a web user does not have to enter the field.
 In the folder Resources/private/Partials/Blog/FormFields.html the following has to be removed::

 	<label for="date">